rdegges/django-twilio/docs/source/views.rst

     )

     # views.py
-    from twilio.twiml import Response
+    from twilio import twiml
     from django_twilio.decorators import twilio_view

     @twilio_view
     def say_hi(request):
-        r = Response()
+        r = twiml.Response()
         r.say('Thanks for joining the conference!
-Django and twilio rock!') return r
+Django and Twilio rock!') return r

-If you run this example code, you'll notice that when you call your application, twilio first says "Thanks for joining the conference..." before joining you--pretty neat, eh?
+If you run this example code, you'll notice that when you call your application, Twilio first says "Thanks for joining the conference..." before joining you -- pretty neat, eh?

 As you can see, this is a great way to build custom logic into your conference room call flow.
-One pattern that is commonly requested is to play an estimated wait time--a simple project using :func:`django_twilio.views.conference`.
+One pattern that is commonly requested is to play an estimated wait time -- a simple project using ``django_twilio.views.conference``.

 Other Conferencing Goodies
 **************************

-Now may be a good time to check out the API docs for :func:`django_twilio.views.conference` to see all the other goodies available.
+Now may be a good time to check out the API docs for ``django_twilio.views.conference`` to see all the other goodies available.